Bhaybhiisparks/Assignments/README.md

 3. About: The about me page contains brief information about me.

  Created a server using the HTTP module.
- Create routes that render the HTML pages created on a browser.
+ Created routes that render the HTML pages created on a browser.
 The base URL of the app renders the homepage.
-There is a /home route that redirects to the base of your app.
+There is a /home route that redirects to the base of the app.